 It depends on what exactly you’re feeding, but you can follow the general feeding guidelines provided by your pet food manufacturer and go from there.
 Adjust depending on how many treats you give your dog on a given day.

 Feeding the right types of foods will help your dog maintain a leaner body condition as well.
-Chibi lost a couple pounds after we switched her from commercial kibble to a raw diet.
+Chibi lost a few pounds after we switched her from commercial kibble to a raw diet.
 Commercial kibble often has fillers and other mystery ingredients packed into a processed and dry form of nutrition for dogs.
-Now both of my dogs eat Stella & Chewy’s frozen raw dog food, but there are plenty of other great brands out there too such as Honest Kitchen, Primal, and Darwin’s Pet.
+Now both of my dogs eat a combination of Stella & Chewy’s frozen raw dog food and raw proteins that we prepare, but there are plenty of other great brands out there too such as Honest Kitchen, Primal, and Darwin’s Pet.
 Raw diets are expensive, so if you can’t afford to feed 100% raw, even mixing it in where you can will benefit your dog’s health.

 We also recommend not free-feeding your dog.
 Put them on a schedule and feed them 2-3 times a day at the same time every day.
 Dogs like routine and this will help regulate their systems.
 This way you’ll know exactly how much they’re eating AND their poop schedule will be predictable ?